Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

 Ultra-reliable and low latency communication (URLLC) is one of the key features of beyond fifth-generation (5G) networks, with the potential to support a vast set of mission-critical applications in vehicular communications, remote surgeries, and virtual reality \cite{interface_01}-\cite{urllc_02}.
 Under the constraints of a URLLC service, the reliability is defined as achieving the packet error rate (PER) in the range of $10^{-9}-10^{-5}$ with the latency on the order of milliseconds.
 An accurate channel modeling quantifying the tail statistics produced by extreme events is needed to satisfy the requirements of the URLLC systems.

-Existing studies on channel modeling for URLLC either provide an extrapolation-based framework that extends the applicability of the available practical channel models in the ultra-reliability relevant regime \cite{urllc_02}, or propose performance measures for the ultra-reliability of the channel \cite{urllc_07} -\cite{urllc_05}.
+Existing studies on channel modeling for URLLC can be categorized into two folds: One provides an extrapolation-based framework that extends the applicability of the available practical channel models in the ultra-reliability relevant regime \cite{urllc_02}; The other proposes new performance measures for the ultra-reliability of the channel \cite{urllc_07} -\cite{urllc_05}.
 However, none of these frameworks propose a channel modeling methodology to derive and verify ultra-reliability statistics.
-In \cite{Mehrnia2020}, we propose a novel channel modeling methodology for URLLC based on Extreme value theory (EVT) to statistically derive the lower tail of the received power by characterizing the probabilistic distribution of extreme events happening rarely.
-However, the channel was assumed stationary, whereas, in reality, the wireless channel statistics vary over time due to the dynamic environment, requiring the usage of techniques for the estimation of the time-varying parameters of the non-stationary channel data sequence.
+In \cite{Mehrnia2020}, we propose a novel channel modeling methodology for URLLC based on extreme value theory (EVT) to statistically derive the lower tail of the received power by characterizing the probabilistic distribution of extreme events happening rarely.
+However, the channel was assumed stationary, whereas, in reality, the wireless channel statistics vary over time due to the dynamic environment.
+Hereupon, the usage of techniques for the estimation of the time-varying parameters of the non-stationary channel data sequence is required.